jaym-01/RISCVCPU/statements/Liam.md

 ### ALU Module

 The ALU module performs arithmetic and logical operations based on the control signals provided.
-It supports operations such as addition, subtraction, and direct passing of one of the operands.
-The module also features an output indicating whether the result is zero.
+It supports operations such as addition, subtraction, direct passing of one of the operands, and , or and SLT.
+However The module also features an output indicating whether the result is zero.

 ### Register File Module